Second Passports

 Travel to the US and Canada requires a visa.

-This program therefore offers the highest-quality passport among Caribbean citizenship by investment programs, albeit a much higher price point than its local competitors.
+This program therefore offers the highest-quality passport among Caribbean citizenship by investment programs, albeit at a slightly higher price point than its local competitors.

 Citizenship from St. Kitts and Nevis also provides a substantially expanded ability to live or work in countries that are full OECS members.